 Income figures are intended as a guide only.

-Academic librarians can work a typical 9am to 5pm day, but the working week may also include some evening and weekend work.
-Part-time work and job-share opportunities may be available.
+You'll typically work a 9am to 5pm day, although you may be expected to do some evening and weekend work.
+Part-time work and job share opportunities may be available.

 What to expect

 - Work takes place in a variety of locations and environments within an academic institution.
-As well as the library, academic librarians may also work in teaching or seminar rooms.
+As well as the library, you may also work in teaching or seminar rooms.

-- Most opportunities are in towns and cities where there are further or higher education institutions.
+- Most opportunities are in cities and towns where there are further or higher education institutions.

-- Most roles include a substantial amount of contact with people, for example students and academics, which can be demanding.
+- Most roles include a lot of contact with people, for example students and academics.

-- Fewer staff and financial cutbacks can also be challenging.
+- Fewer staff and financial cutbacks can be challenging.

 - If you're working for an institution that has more than one library on different campuses, you may need to travel between sites.

-There are currently more accredited postgraduate courses, with relatively few undergraduate degrees.
-Details of all accredited undergraduate and postgraduate courses are available at CILIP Accredited Qualifications.
-Full-time, part-time and distance learning options are available.
+There are currently more accredited postgraduate courses, with relatively few undergraduate degrees - see CILIP Accredited Qualifications.
 CILIP-accredited courses allow you to obtain chartership further along in your career.

-With an HND or foundation degree only, it may be possible to enter as a library assistant and then work up to a full librarian position by gaining extra qualifications and undertaking further training.
+If you have a HND or foundation degree, it may be possible to enter as a library assistant and then work up to a full librarian position by gaining extra qualifications and undertaking further training.
 Library assistant posts are often used by people gaining experience before taking a postgraduate qualification.